Killaspice/Learn-Java/README.md

 Bank.java

 public class Bank{
-  private CheckingAccount accountOne;
-  private CheckingAccount accountTwo;
+  public CheckingAccount accountOne; 		// have to change from private to public for Main.java to access, else error public CheckingAccount accountTwo;		// have to change from private to public for Main.java to access, else error

   public Bank(){
     this.accountOne = new CheckingAccount("Zeus", 100, "1");